 Onomatopoeic Names

-These names contain words that sound like the action or sound associated with the product.
-Onomatopoeic names appeal to consumers interested in products that provide a specific sensory experience.
+These names contain words that sound like the product’s action or sound.
+Onomatopoeic names appeal to consumers seeking products that offer a specific sensory experience.
 For instance, Pop Rocks uses a name that sounds like candy when it pops in the mouth, and Ziploc, which sounds like a bag when it is sealed.

 Nostalgic Names